SauravHaldar04/Knight-Adventures/README.md

 ## Overview

 Knight Adventures is a classic 2D platformer game where you control a brave knight on a quest to rescue the princess from the clutches of an evil sorcerer.
-The game features various levels filled with enemies, obstacles, and challenges that you must overcome to reach the princess and save the kingdom.

 ## Features